SciCatProject/documentation/Development/v4.x/backend/configuration/jobconfig.md

 **Examples**:

-Switch can be used as a simple if statement.
+Switch can be used as a simple 'if' statement.
 For instance, it could be used to respond to different statusCodes (this case could also be handled with handlebars templates):

 ```yaml